Sales prospecting—a common source of misery for most sales reps—is a critical aspect of selling for nearly all businesses.

-The more specific you get, the more granular you can get with your prospecting efforts.
-More on buyer personas here:
+The more specific you get, the more granular you can get with your sales prospect list.

 2. Be Proactive and Consistent

-It’s easy to put prospecting on the back burner when sales are slow—but, in order to consistently maintain a full pipeline, you must make B2B prospecting a daily activity.
-It’s no longer enough to rely on your marketing team for leads, you have to go out and find them yourself.
+It’s easy to put sales prospecting on the back burner when sales are slow—but, in order to consistently maintain a full pipeline, sales must be a daily activity.
+On the web, chatbots offer a solution.

-Consider setting yourself, or your team, daily prospecting goals.
+But it’s not enough to rely on tools or marketing teams; you have to go out and find leads yourself.
+Consider setting daily prospecting goals.
 How many cold calls should reps make a day?
 How many emails should they send?
-By establishing a process, prospecting quickly becomes a habit and can help you avoid a lead or revenue shortage.
+By establishing a method and process, prospecting quickly becomes a habit and can help you avoid a lead or revenue shortage.